How will the West be won this year? We’re about to find out now that the Madness is here.

 First round upsets in the West three years ago included No. 12 Murray State upending No. 5 Marquette, No. 10 Florida dumping No. 7 Nevada, and No. 9 Baylor beating No. 8 Syracuse.

 The West Region has had some of the more memorable first round upsets in March Madness history.
 In 2001, No. 15 Hampton toppled No. 2 Iowa State.
 Another 15 over 2 seed upset in the West occurred in 2012 when Norfolk State stunned Missouri.

 The West has also had 14 seeds take down 3 seeds as Harvard did the deed in 2013 with a win over New Mexico, and in 2015 Georgia State shocked Baylor.

-Here are more upsets that took place in the West over the past 21 years:
+Here are all of the first round upsets that took place in the West over the past 23 years:

 - 2019: No. 12 Murray State over No. 5 Marquette, No. 10 Florida over No. 7 Nevada, No. 9 Baylor over No. 8 Syracuse

 - 2018: No. 9 over No. 8 Missouri

 - 2017: No. 11 Xavier over No. 6 Maryland